 While traditional law enforcement is necessary and has its place on a college campus, the concept of community-oriented policing helps to create a campus environment that promotes safe and healthy learning in addition to promoting acceptance of responsibility for one's own actions.

 The college's Community-Oriented Policing Program assigns individual police officers to specific residence halls, fraternities, and social houses, and those officers conduct proactive programming to raise awareness and teach crime prevention practices.

 Report a Crime

-You may call the on-duty officer cell phone anytime, at 704-609-0344, or if you prefer to remain anonymous, report a crime through the Silent Witness Program online.
+You may call at anytime, 704-892-7773, or if you prefer to remain anonymous, report a crime through the Silent Witness Program online.